 First, you will need a few essential tools to get started, here is a list:

 - Water level

 - One 15 to the 20-ton hydraulic jack

 - Extra blocks, 4” x 8” x 16”, 8” x 8” x 16”

 - 4”x 12” or 4” x 16” wedges

 - Flashlight or headlamp

 Water Level Is Important to Re-Level a Mobile Home

 We have witnessed some homes up to 8” out of level due to slabs settling under poorly compacted soils.
-Homes with this much work to bring to level may require a second day and may require a slab jacking company to aide in filling voids under the slab with grout (Usually this is not the norm).
+Homes with this much work to bring to level may require a second day and may require a slab jacking company to aid in filling voids under the slab with grout (Usually this is not the norm).
 Furthermore, you may need to remove some mobile home skirting.

-Your home may only require minor adjustments as do most that have been setup for several years.
+Your home may only require minor adjustments as do most that have been set up for several years.
 Start jacking from the area that makes the most sense which is usually from the highest point working outward toward the lowest point.
 Use blocks and wedges to secure the home at the correct level.
 If using a water level make sure that all the air bubbles are out of the line (hint: use a little surfactant in the water).